T-Guerrero/mac0499/README.md

 # MAC0499 - Trabalho de Formatura Supervisionado

-Repository dedicated to the discipline MAC0499 - Supervised Graduation Thesis - given in 2023
+Repository dedicated to the discipline MAC0499 - Capstone Project - given in 2023

 Professor responsible for the discipline: Nina Sumiko Tomita Hirata